 MACH Energy will continue to prioritise construction of the eastern outer batters of the Eastern Out-of-Pit Overburden Emplacement to the final landform profile.
-The emplacement landform would be developed in 10 m lifts to enable more rapid establishment of the final surface levels, as waste rock placement progresses more rapidly than the alternative of construction in 20 m emplacement lifts that takes significantly longer to develop, and also requires longer to reshape.
+The emplacement landform would be developed in 10 m lifts to enable more rapid establishment of the final surface levels.
+Using this approach, waste rock placement progresses more rapidly than the alternative of construction in 20 m emplacement lifts.
+Lifts greater than 10 m may however be used on occasion, if the 10 m lifts result in material economic constraints.